jelly-beam/verl/README.md

 Credits
 -------
-  All credit goes to the Elixir team and contributors to Version and Version.Parser in Elixir standard lib.
+  All credit goes to the Elixir team and contributors to Version and Version.Parser in Elixir standard lib for the algorithm and original implementation.